Plan For Your Future Tomorrow

 • Powers of attorney typically end at death; living trusts continue after death

-• Living trusts can manage a wider range of assets more comprehensively
+• Living trusts can manage a broader range of assets more comprehensively

 • Living trusts vs. joint ownership:

-• Joint ownership can lead to complications if the co-owner becomes incapacitated or dies
+• Joint ownership can lead to complications if the co-owner is incapacitated or dies

 • Living trusts offer more flexibility in terms of asset management and distribution